-Actions our charity takes to meet standards: Evidence of our actions: As a publicly funded organisation, HEAnet complies with the reporting requirements of the Code of Practice for the Governance of State Bodies (as agreed with the Department of Education & Skills) - Performance Delivery Agreement (draft).
-Performance Delivery Agreement (draft) Performance Delivery Agreement - discussed and approved by the Board Annual Report reflects reporting requirements.
-HEAnet Board meeting minutes Annual Report
+Actions our charity takes to meet standards: Evidence of our actions: As a publicly funded organisation, HEAnet complies with the reporting requirements of the Code of Practice for the Governance of State Bodies (as agreed with the Department of Education) - Business Performance & Delivery Agreement Annual Report reflects reporting requirements as per Code of Practice for the Governance of State Bodies and Charities Governance Code.
+Business Performance & Delivery Agreement between Department of Education, Department of Further & Higher Education, Research, Innovation & Science, HEAnet & EduCampus - approved at HEAnet Board meeting 4 th November 2021.
+HEAnet Board meeting minutes Annual Report 2021 Code of Practice for the Governance of State Bodies compliance gap analysis - tabled at Group Audit & Risk Committee 22 nd November and HEAnet Board meeting 9 th December 2021.